Agent Quick Start

 Select the type of PIN you need for that session (bear in mind that you can always ‘switch’ the session type after it has started; from Embedded to Universal or vice-versa).
 For now, select either Universal or Embedded.
 The Generate new PIN panel opens.

 The PIN (in orange) that you see is valid for two minutes.
 If, for any reason, the PIN is not entered on the visitor side within that time limit it will expire.
 If the PIN does expire, click on the Generate new PIN button to create another.
-(This PIN will remain valid for the entirety of the session.)
+(This PIN will remain valid for the entirety of the Conversation.)

 In the Agent Desk, from the top of the Chat panel, select the double-pointer icon to toggle your cursor on.
 This means the visitor will be able to see the agent cursor, and the agent will be able to see the visitor cursor.
 Both cursors will have the name of each respective participant attached (in order to differentiate between the agent and the visitor).